TallDave67/moderncpp_toc/README.md

 # Modern C++20

-This ever evolving project demonstrates language features in DPC++/C++20/17/14/11.
+This ever evolving project demonstrates language features in C++20/17/14/11 and DPC++.

 Linux distro "Pop!_OS 20.10" or "Pop!_OS 21.04"